Muhammad-Mehroz-Saaed/AI-Powered-Lead-Qualification---Auto-Reply-Agent/README.md

 # AI-Powered Lead Qualification & Auto-Reply Agent
-This is an Ai agent to hel the sale department
+This is an Ai agent to help the sale department